Storm Preparedness Guide

 - Put ax in attic (for flood prone areas, to get out on the roof)

-- Scan important documents or put in safe deposit box (house deed, social security cards, marriage license, passports, insurance papers)
+- Scan important documents to a cloud service like the free Google drive or Google’s G Suite for more space) or put in safe deposit box (house deed, social security cards, marriage license, passports, insurance papers)

-- Figure our where your local emergency shelter is and if they allow pets.
+- Figure out where your local emergency shelter is and if they allow pets.
 Many don’t.
 So make a plan to keep them safe too.

 - Fill bucket with water in bathtub for your toilets